 As a company native to Northern Ireland, we have detailed knowledge of the sometimes complex regulatory framework faced by companies based here.
 We have detailed experience with cross-border claims for local companies operating across Northern Ireland, the Republic of Ireland, Great Britain and beyond.

-ABL is part of GRP Group, a UK and Ireland-wide group of insurance intermediaries, giving us access to a range of insurance products unavailable to many of our local competitors.
+ABL is part of Brown & Brown (Europe) Ltd, a leading global insurance broking group, giving us access to a range of insurance products unavailable to many of our local competitors.

 We pride ourselves on being a people-focused organisation and put our clients' needs at the centre of everything we do.
 We understand that every business is unique and your dedicated account manager will work hard to fully understand your needs before sourcing an insurance and risk solution that is customised to you.